-According to Census 2016, more than 66,000 people are registered with intellectual disability in Ireland, and 45,000 more have an autism spectrum disorder.
+More than 66,000 people are registered with intellectual disability in Ireland, and 45,000 more have an autism spectrum disorder.

 Assistive technologies research and development enables participation by RESPECT in EU and USA research programmes such as Horizon 2020 and National Institutes of Health through international partnerships with academia, industry (particularly the ICT sector), entrepreneurs and the private sector, disability service providers and employers, charities and government agencies involved in intellectual disability policy and support.